knkrn5/Programming-Concepts/jsANDts/js.md

 ## **Execution Context in js: -** Understanding execution context in JavaScript is key to mastering weird behaviors like: -⬇️

-- Why variables are undefined when accessed before declaration
+- Why variables are undefined/referenceError when accessed before declaration
 - Why functions can be called before they are defined

 > **There are Two Phases of Execution:**